CrumpLab/cognition/docs/textbook/C8_Memory.md

 > You are hearing words, one at a time, for a later memory test.
 You start saying the words over and over to yourself to try to remember them.
 But, new words keep coming.
 You are rehearsing some words, but not all of them.
 You are trying the best you can.
 Then it's over, the words stop.
 You try to write down as many words as you can on a piece of paper.
 The first thing you do is write down all the words you were repeating over and over to yourself.
 These happen to be the most recent words you heard.

-The above describes the subjective experience of someone completing a free-recall task to emphasize how the strategy of rehearsing some words might lead a person to preferentially recall words at the end of a list.
-If the recency effect occurs because people are recalling words that they were rehearsing, then the recency effect should go away if people were prevented from rehearsing words at the end of the experiment.
+The above describes how a rehearsal strategy  could lead someone to preferentially recall words at the end of a list.
+What would happen to the recent effect if people were prevented from rehearsing words at the end of the experiment?
+According to the multi-store model, the recency effect should be eliminated.

 ::: {.floatright50 data-latex=""}